J R: Literary analysis

 One of the epicenters of entropy is a seedy, run-down tenement apartment on East 96th Street (Manhattan).
 The apartment is stacked floor to ceiling with useless goods J R has acquired at bargain prices; a blaring radio, blocked by those boxes, cannot be turned off; the faucets, always running, threaten to flood the apartment (and indeed later drown a cat); characters flit in and out on useless errands; and the clock runs backwards.
 One critic compares the craziness of this locale to a Marx Brothers film and finds it superior.
 Gaddis lived in a tenement on E. 96 St. and probably based the fictional apartment in part on his unpleasant experiences there.

-Gaddis' real-life experiences figure in other locales as well.
-Much of the novel takes place in a desolate, nightmarish version of Massapequa, New York and features a ludicrously dysfunctional school board.
+Gaddis's real-life experiences figure in other locales as well.
+Much of the novel takes place in a desolate, nightmarish version of Massapequa, New York, and features a ludicrously dysfunctional school board.
 Gaddis, who in real life spent many years in Massapequa and had much of his property seized (using eminent domain) by the school board there, said, half in jest, that he "wrote J R in revenge against Massapequa."
 One of the most memorable characters in the novel is fired by that school board for independent thinking.
 He is Mr Bast, J R's music teacher.
 Bast is a young composer employed casually by the school.
 Bast is drawn into assisting J R and becomes a critical link for the development of the business empire J R assembles.
 When Bast starts at the school his ambition is to write an opera.
 As the novel develops he is increasingly burdened by the business accumulations J R makes and his musical ambitions are sidelined.
 Bast's ambitions slide from opera to symphony, then to sonata and by the end of the novel he aspires to compose a suite.
 The responsibilities that come from being involved with the childish shenanigans of corporate takeovers and asset stripping has had a corrosive effect on Bast's capacity to create art.
-Indeed, the corrosive effect of today's messy, noisy society on everyone's capacity to create and appreciate art is a major theme of this novel—and, arguably, of all of Gaddis' novels.
+Indeed, the corrosive effect of today's messy, noisy society on everyone's capacity to create and appreciate art is a major theme of this novel—and, arguably, of all of Gaddis's novels.
 (Gaddis later qualified this by stating that when Bast and his fellow-artists Eigen and Gibbs abandon their dreams, this is due in part to their own self-destructive nature; and when, in the last scenes, Bast begins work on a humble cello piece, it represents a "real note of hope".)